 The gold dental fillings are the most expensive of all type of dental fillings.
 As a result, they are not at all very common.
 In fact, you would hardly see a dentist who prescribes the gold dental fillings as an option.
 More so, it takes several visits to the dental office to properly fit gold fillings.
 And it is very conspicuous as it does match the colour of the natural tooth.

-However, the gold filling is the best type of filling.
+However, the gold filling is highly recommended type of filling.
 It doesn’t break, wear down, or corrode.
 It is strong and durable, capable of lasting for more than 15 years.